AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 ![](images/customization/standard-widgets.png)

 To choose a standard widget to add to your dashboard, highlight the widget and select the checkbox for the widget.
-With at least one widget selected the **[!UICONTROL Add widget]** button will be illuminated.
+With at least one widget selected, the **[!UICONTROL Add widget]** button is illuminated.

 >[!NOTE]
 >